altid/altid.github.io/content/documents/markdown.md

 ---
-type: section
+title: "Altid-flavoured markdown"
 ---

-# Altid-flavored markdown
+# Altid-flavoured markdown

 Below is a list of markdown elements supported by altid, as well as a rough example of how they may be displayed by a client.